GUIDELINES FOR DEVELOPMENT OF AN ONLINE INFORMATION LITERACY COURSE FOR DISTANCE EDUCATION STUDENTS

 The element that keeps a research strategy framework from being simplistic is the use of strong information theory.
 For example, we know that the best way to acquire complex information is to build on what we already know.
 Thus students are urged early in the process to develop a background, a working knowledge.
 We are aware that information is of little value without a purpose, thus we urge students to develop a research question in order to focus their information search to that which will be most relevant to their purpose.
 We understand that larger collections of information, such as books, tend to be more established and to cover a topic more broadly.
 Thus we send students first to books before moving them to the more narrowly focused periodical literature.

 B. Emphasis on information as a means rather than an end

-We do not acquire and use information simply so that we may know but in order to solve problems with it.
+People do not acquire and use information simply so that they may know but in order to solve problems with it.
 This emphasis reflects the goal orientation of information gathering and results in an analytical rather than a merely descriptive product (the research essay, research report, etc.).
 Thus there is stress on critical thinking, with information being a tool rather than a product.

 C. Emphasis on evaluation of information

 Information can be useful to a purpose or not, accurate or inaccurate, sophisticated or na�ve, scholarly or popular, relatively objective or strongly biased.
 With the growing influence of the Internet, students of Information Literacy need to be given tools to evaluate all information as to whether or not it meets established criteria of usefulness.
 This is not merely a test of how scholarly or �peer reviewed� the information is, but how suitable it is to meet the goals of the research project.

 Since information is rarely ethically neutral, students need to be aware constantly of established conventions for its use.
 This includes issues of copyright, plagiarism, manipulative use of evidence, slander/libel, misrepresentation, and so on.